MIT-LCP/mimic-website/content/tabledetail/d_items.md

 # Detailed Description

-The `D_ITEMS` table defines `ITEMID`, which represents measurements in the database.
+The D_ITEMS table defines `ITEMID`, which represents measurements in the database.
 Measurements of the same type (e.g. heart rate) will have the same `ITEMID` (e.g. 211).
 The `ITEMID` column is an alternate primary key to this table: it is unique to each row.

-Note that the `D_ITEMS` table is sourced from two ICU databases: Metavision and CareVue.
+Note that the D_ITEMS table is sourced from two ICU databases: Metavision and CareVue.
 Each system had its own set of `ITEMID` to identify concepts.
 As a result, there are multiple `ITEMID` which correspond to the same concept.
 For CareVue data, `ITEMID` = 211 is used to identify heart rates, whereas for Metavision data, `ITEMID` = 220045 is used.
 All Metavision `ITEMID` will have a value > 220000.

+Note that the D\_ITEMS table does *not* link to the LABEVENTS table, as this data was acquired separately from the hospital database.
+The D\_ITEMS table was acquired from the ICU databases.

 ## `ITEMID`